 Typically, you use the

-You can provide the linear model only at the command line when
+to obtain the linear model.
+You can provide the linear model when

-constructing

-nlhw) a Hammerstein-Wiener model.
+constructing or estimating a Hammerstein-Wiener model.
+For example,

-Assigns the linear model orders as initial values
+Assigning the linear model orders as initial values

 of nonlinear model orders (

 of the Hammerstein-Wiener (

 Setting the B and F polynomials of the linear transfer function in the Hammerstein-Wiener model structure.